-Gross profit totaled \$19,188 for the three months ended December 31, 2020, as compared to \$2,680 for three months ended December 31, 2019, an increase of \$16,508 or 616%.
-Gross profit increased primarily due to the increase in revenue, an increase in unrealized gains on biological assets, and net total margin improvement from efficiencies.
-As a percentage of revenue, gross profit for the three months ended December 31, 2020 and 2019, was 59% and 44%, respectively.
+Gross profit was \$20,093 for the three months ended March 31, 2021, as compared to \$4,159 for three months ended March 31, 2020, an increase of approximately \$15,934, or 383%.
+The increase in gross profit was due primarily to the increase in revenue and an increase in unrealized gains on biological assets.
+As a percentage of revenue, gross profit was 48% for both the three months ended March 31, 2020.

-The realized fair value changes included in inventory sold was a loss of \$13 and the unrealized fair value changes included in biological assets was a gain of \$4,523 for the three months ended December 31, 2020.
-The unrealized fair value changes included in biological assets was a gain of \$240 for the three months ended December 31, 2019.
+The realized fair value changes included in inventory sold was a loss of \$4,783 and the unrealized fair value changes included in biological assets was a gain of \$6,135 for the three months ended March 31, 2021.
+For the three months ended March 31, 2020, the realized fair value changes included in inventory sold was a loss of \$127, while the unrealized fair value changes included in biological assets was a gain of \$200.
 The fair value adjustments on biological assets are the gains or losses arising from changes in fair value less costs to sell during the period and are included in the statements of operations and other comprehensive income (loss) of the related period.
-Realized fair value adjustment on sale of inventory in the statements of operations and other comprehensive income (loss) of the related period.
-So the related period.
+Realized fair value adjustment on sale of inventory in the statements of operations and other comprehensive income (loss) of the related from cost of sales as fair value adjustment on sale of inventory in the statements of operations and other comprehensive income (loss) of the related period.
 Determination of the fair values of the biological assets requires the Company to make estimates and assumptions about how market participants assign fair values to the biological assets.
-These estimates and assumptions primarily relate to the level of effort required to bring the plants up to the point of harvest, sales price and expected remaining future yields for the plants.
+These estimates and assumptions relate primarily to the level of effort required to bring the plants up to the point of harvest, sales price and expected remaining future yields for the plants.